-If the school uses an external contractor (such as a local authority service or a private catering service), it can put the service back out to tender.
-A competitive tender can help schools compare multiple catering services and find those that are providing best value for money.
+If your school uses an external contractor (such as a local authority service or a private catering service), you can put the service back out to tender.
+A competitive tender can help you compare several catering services and find the one that can offer you the best value for money.

-He added that, as part of the tender, schools might ask bidders how they could improve the quality and efficiency of the catering service the school currently provides.
+As part of the tender, you might ask bidders how they could improve the quality and efficiency of the catering service your school currently provides.

-- Contractors are primarily responsible for service delivery, cash handling and compliance with nutritional standards and health and safety regulations
+- Are primarily responsible for service delivery, cash handling and compliance with nutritional standards and health and safety regulations

-- Contractors should be able to negotiate better prices for ingredients
+- Should be able to negotiate better prices for ingredients

-- Contractors are likely to have better technical knowledge and catering expertise
+- Are likely to have better technical knowledge and catering expertise

-- It may be difficult to establish how much contractors spend on ingredients or how costs are calculated
+- Be difficult to establish how much contractors spend on ingredients or how costs are calculated

-- It may be difficult or costly to get contractors to be responsive to specialist needs
+- Be difficult or expensive to get contractors to respond to specialist needs

 Consider menu choices and food waste

 Menu choices can have a big impact on the efficiency of your catering budget.
-For example, if the school has too many options on the menu, and many items have low take-up, the school is likely spending money on food that is ending up in the bin.
+For example, if there are lots of options and many items have low take-up, you’re likely spending money on food that’s ending up in the bin.

-Streamlining the menu can help reduce food waste and save the school money on the cost of supplies.
+Streamlining the menu can help reduce food waste and save the school money.

-The guidance from the NAO, linked to above, has a section covering the efficient use of purchased food.
-On page 25, it suggests questions to consider when designing a menu.
-For instance, does the menu:
+The guidance from the NAO, linked above, has a section covering the efficient use of purchased food (page 25).
+Questions to consider when designing a menu include:

-- Consist of long-running cycles of dishes (enabling bulk purchasing)?
+- Does the menu consist of long-running cycles of dishes (enabling bulk purchasing)?

-- Take advantage of seasonally available produce (and avoid items that are out of season and therefore expensive to buy)?
+- Does it take advantage of seasonally available produce (and avoid items that are out of season and therefore expensive to buy)?

 Supplies and suppliers: finding efficiencies

-If the school uses multiple suppliers, it may be possible to reduce costs by procuring all the supplies you need from one supplier (see NAO guidance linked above, page 4).
+If the school uses many different suppliers, you may be able to reduce costs and simplify admin by procuring all the supplies you need from one supplier (see NAO guidance linked above, page 4).

-This may be related to the service the school is providing.
-For instance, if schools are providing too many menu options, this creates additional work that requires additional staff.
-Streamlining the menu can help reduce the number of staff the school may need, or the number of hours those staff need to work.
+For example, if your school offers too many menu options, this creates more work, which needs additional staff.
+Streamlining the menu can help reduce the number of staff you need, or the number of hours those staff need to work.

 Review your pricing structures

-Martin said that schools should assess their pricing structures to ensure that they are covering the costs of the meals they are providing.
+Assess your pricing structures to ensure that you’re covering the costs of the meals you provide.

-He added that schools should check to make sure that they are not providing free or discounted meals to pupils who are ineligible.
+You should check to make sure that you’re not providing free or discounted meals to pupils who are ineligible.